-Code-name ULD No. of Weight pieces (gross) Numbers and Contents oodo name Туре Code Owner (gross) Number and contents BAGGAGE LOOSE 65 1588 DUFFELBAGS, BULK LOADED
+Code-name ULD No. of Weight Numbers and Contents oodo name Туре Code Owner pieces (gross) Numbers and contents BAGGAGE LOOSE 65 1588 DUFFELBAGS, BULK LOADED

 The shipment consists of a car (dangerous goods, class 9) is loaded on a coupled/married pallet (T2).